nuntipat/MicroVSA-Training/README.md

 ## Usage

-1. Create a Python virtual environment and setup all dependencies
+1. Create a Python virtual environment and install all dependencies

     ```
     $ virtualenv -p python3 venv